-It is proposed that any amount of the committed expansion funding amount that is used by Aurizon Network will be deemed to form part of the regulatory asset base and will not require separate approval by the QCA, and will be subject to socialisation to apply to all 'expansion stakeholders'117 (cl.
+It is proposed that any amount of the committed expansion funding amount that is used by Aurizon Network will be deemed to form part of the regulatory asset base and will not require separate approval by the QCA, and will be subject to socialisation to apply to all 'expansion stakeholders' (cl.
 8.2.1(ii)(F) and (G)).
 Aurizon Network said this funding commitment was given on the basis of cost recovery through recognition of the value of the commitment in the regulatory asset base, which ensures the expenditure:

 - is not subject to the risk of being excluded from the regulatory asset base - is subject to inclusion in the system reference tariff and subject to the same pricing and risk as the value of the assets in the regulatory asset base.
-118
+133

-Aurizon Network also said the socialisation of this funding commitment is appropriate, given the annualised funding commitment is not material relative to the size of the regulatory asset base and that it must increase the capacity of a coal system for the benefit of more than one access seeker, access holder or customer.119
+Aurizon Network also said the socialisation of this funding commitment is appropriate, given the annualised funding commitment is not material relative to the size of the regulatory asset base and that it must increase the capacity of a coal system for the benefit of more than one access seeker, access holder or customer.134

-We are minded to approve the arrangements in respect of the committed expansion funding amount as outlined in the Revised UT5 DAAU.
+Our decision is that the arrangements in respect of the committed expansion funding amount as outlined in the Revised UT5 DAAU would be appropriate to approve.
 The proposed socialisation arrangement does mean that access charges for system users that are not party to the expansion may be increased as a result of the committed expansion funding amount.
-While that may be the case, the relatively small amount of the committed expansion funding amount, when compared to the
+While that may be the case, the relatively small amount of the committed expansion funding amount,

-117 Expansion stakeholders is defined under cl 6.4.1 and extends to all expanding users and all non-expanding users (access seekers and access holders) within a coal system.
+132 Expansion stakeholders is defined under cl 6.4.1 and extends to all expanding users and all non-expanding users (access seekers and access holders) within a coal system.

-118 Aurizon Network, Response to QCA RFI question 17, 23 July 2019, p.
+133 Aurizon Network, Response to QCA RFI question 17, 23 July 2019, p.
 5.

-119 Aurizon Network, Response to QCA RFI question 53, 23 July 2019, p.
+134 Aurizon Network, Response to QCA RFI question 53, 23 July 2019, p.
 16.

-overall regulatory asset base, decreases the likelihood of this causing a material increase in access charges for a non-expansion user.
+when compared to the overall regulatory asset base, decreases the likelihood of this causing a material increase in access charges for a non-expansion user.